BrookJeynes/2020DigitalStudyGuide/README.md

 **Protocols**

-A protocol is is a system of rules that allow two or more entities of a communications system to transmit information via any kind of variation of a physical quantity.
+A protocol is is a system of rules that allows two or more entities of a communications system to transmit information via any kind of variation of a physical quantity.
 The protocol defines the rules, syntax, semantics and synchronisation of communication and possible error recovery methods.
 Protocols may be implemented by hardware, software, or a combination of both.

 <li>